Final Fantasy: Brave Exvius has clear influences from Brave Frontier.

 Rareware's GoldenEye and Perfect Dark are likely the prime video game examples.
 Perfect Dark is built on the Game Engine of Goldeneye, so it feels like a natural extension of the same game, despite Bond being nowhere in sight.
 They even use Rare Guns and settings from Goldeneye with the names slightly changed.
 Goldeneye had another Spiritual Successor in the form of the TimeSplitters games, done by the core team behind Goldeneye.
 TimeSplitters 2 is extremely similar to Goldeneye and with the use of the Map Maker, one can get extremely close to it.

-Fumito Ueda's Shadow of the Colossus was thought to be a Spiritual Successor to his previous game, Ico.
+Fumito Ueda's Shadow of the Colossus was thought to be a Spiritual Successor to his previous game, ICO.
 However, he revealed a direct connection between the two games in an interview several months after the game's release: the protagonist of Shadow of the Colossus is actually a direct ancestor of the protagonist in Ico.
 However, the two play very differently and have no further storyline connections.
+In turn, The Last Guardian is part of this world.

 Uber Entertainment is trying to fund a new one called Planetary Annihilationon Kickstarter.